sanskrit/learnsanskrit.org/content/guide/introduction/for-experts.md

 way.

-If you are already satisfied by our introduction for beginners, you can skip this page and move on to the next one.
+If you are already satisfied by our introduction for beginners, you can skip this section and move on to the next one.

 {h Our intended audience}